Cherreads

 "Could be.
 But Master Baylis is very good at picking falsified intentions from Ki patterns.
 It would not have been a capturing mission then…"

-Neil decided not to reply, and the conversation then came to an abrupt end, and after exchanging pleasantries, the squad quickly went their separate ways.
+Neil chose not to reply.
+The conversation ended there, and after a few strained pleasantries, the squad went their separate ways.